Lead-Acid Battery Fees Guide

 California Battery Fee

-Manufacturers, subject to California jurisdiction, as well as retailers, are responsible for the California battery fee for all retail sales of lead-acid batteries in California directly to consumers, such as through a sales outlet, catalog, Internet website, or any other similar means.
+Manufacturers, subject to California jurisdiction, as well as retailers, are responsible for the California battery fee for all retail sales of lead-acid batteries in California made directly to consumers, such as through a sales outlet, catalog, Internet website, or any other similar means.

 Petitions for Redetermination and Claims for Refund